winks/f5n.org/content/blog/2017/microblogs.md

 TWO new posts on the same day?
 Something must be wrong.

-When I closed up my old blogs and moved to this domain I made the descision to not write whatever came to my mind anymore, but more planned stuff and also bigger posts, not just one-liners.
+When I closed up my old blogs and moved to this domain I made the decision to not write whatever came to my mind anymore, but more planned stuff and also bigger posts, not just one-liners.
 I don't think it was a conscious decision, it was more a shift because I hadn't posted to much any more anyway - so I